 آمِنُوا بِاللَّهِ وَرَسُولِهِ وَأَنفِقُوا مِمَّا جَعَلَكُم مُّسْتَخْلَفِينَ فِيهِ ۖ فَالَّذِينَ آمَنُوا مِنكُمْ وَأَنفَقُوا لَهُمْ أَجْرٌ كَبِيرٌ

-Believe in Allah and His messenger, and spend of that whereof He hath made you trustees; and such of you as believe and spend (aright), theirs will be a great reward.”
+Believe in Allah and His messenger, and spend of that of which He hath made you trustees; and such of you as believe and spend (aright), theirs will be a great reward.”

 A call for personal change

-We can not deny the impact of our ill behaviour on climate change and the environment.
-And the Quran has mentioned it more than 1400 years ago that we are held accountable for this damage.
+We can not deny the impact of our ill behavior on climate change and the environment.
+And the Quran mentioned more than 1400 years ago that we are held accountable for this damage.

-Though the negative impact is huge, every personal contribution from our side can not be underestimated.
+Though the negative impact is enormous, every personal contribution from our side can not be underestimated.

-The cost and environmental consideration when we celebrate Eid al-Adha are often being neglected, not considered and forgotten.
+When we celebrate Eid al Adha, the cost and environmental considerations are often neglected, not considered and forgotten.
 But the affordability of extra food, water and clothes does not mean that wastage should increase.

-Let’s explore what we can easily do to make a difference this Eid.
+Let’s explore what we can easily do to make this Eid al Adha difference.

 1. Ditch the plastic bags.
-Whenever you go for grocery shopping or Eid shopping, remember to get a cloth bag with you or re-use one of your old plastic bags.
+Whenever you go grocery shopping or Eid shopping, remember to get a cloth bag with you or re-use one of your old plastic bags.
 Less plastic consumption means less dumping in the environment.
-Some countries have already banned the use of shopping plastic bags, why don’t you start by yourself.
+Some countries have already banned shopping with plastic bags, so why don’t you start yourself.

-2. Replace disposable plastic plates and cups during events with reusable paper products.
-Paper is easier to be recycled and is less harmful to the environment when dumped.
+2. Replace disposable plastic plates and cups with reusable paper products during events.
+Paper is easier to recycle and less harmful to the environment when dumped.